 What Might Itchy and Painful Varicose Veins Indicate?

 When you find that your varicose veins have gotten to a point where they cause irritability and itchiness, that may be a sign that the situation could be worsening and could require medical attention.
 If your skin is typically very dry, it will likely increase the irritability and itchiness of the veins.
 Varicose veins that are excessively dry, painful and cause itchiness, are an indicator that you should make an appointment with a doctor to discuss treatment options.
-(For your convenience, Red Sands Vein & Laser offers varicose vein treatment in Utah, and appointments are available.)
+(For your convenience, Red Sands Vein & Vascular offers varicose vein treatment in Southern Utah, and appointments are available.)